Clinical Research & Data, Safety & Efficacy, Unloading, Surgical Applications

 Braunwald et al. in 1971 suggested “that measures designed for reduction of myocardial oxygen demands and improvement of coronary perfusion, when effected promptly might reduce the ultimate size of (a myocardial) infarction”.6 Since 1978, multiple preclinical studies have tested whether reducing myocardial oxygen consumption by implementing a circulatory pump limits myocardial damage in AMI.
 Studies testing mechanical unloading using mechanical devices have demonstrated that unloading before, not after reperfusion, is required to reduce infarct size.4

-Recently, 5 pre-clinical studies provided insights into the mechanisms through which LV unloading by the Impella® heart pump limits myocardial damage.
+Pre-clinical studies provided insights into the mechanisms through which LV unloading by the Impella heart pump limits myocardial damage.

 Esposito et al. investigated the kinetics of delayed reperfusion and the mechanism of the cardioprotective role of primary unloading in a porcine model of AMI.1 They showed that LV unloading for 30 minutes prior to reperfusion was necessary and sufficient to limit infarct size by 40% after AMI.
 Activation of Impella support immediately after reperfusion or 15 minutes before reperfusion did not result in the reduction of infarct size.
 Further, they showed that primary unloading compared to primary reperfusion increased the expression of genes associated with cellular respiration and mitochondrial integrity.
 Taken together, the results demonstrated that primary unloading and delaying reperfusion by 30 minutes reduced LV scar size (see figure) and expression of biomarkers associated with maladaptive cardiac remodeling and improved cardiac function.